-To insert anchor links in your release, simply highlight the word/phrase in MS Word and right-mouse-click to select hyperlink and then insert the link you want the word(s) to link to on your website.
+To insert anchor links in your release on words/phrases, simply highlight the word/phrase in MS Word and right-mouse-click to select hyperlink and then insert the link you want the word(s) to link to on your website.
 See the built-in help in your word processor to learn how to insert hyperlinks.
 You do not need to insert hyperlinks on visible URLs like

 While you may use anchors on any phrase in your text, we highly recommend for clarity you consider only using these three link types: a link on a CEO name to his/her bio page, a link on the company's main product in the release to the product page on website, and perhaps a link on company name to homepage.
 “Spammy” anchors, such as multiple links on a book title to different pages is not allowed.
 A visible URL cannot link to a different URL than what is shown.

 Links on phrases like “California's Best Chicken Soup” serve no purpose anymore for SEO, or in helping a reader link to something relevant in your news text (however, having the phrase in the release does help the SEO for that phrase).
 It's highly possible Google will still follow links tagged as rel=nofollow but simply not assign value to the link (aka “link juice”).

 If you want links to be visible in emails to media, and on most sites cloning news, you should only use visible URLs (e.g., www.site.com/pagename/).
 For very long link strings (more than 60 characters), you may want to use Google's URL Shortener service.

 We do not allow any “affiliate links” in press releases (such as links to Amazon or iTunes with affiliate IDs in the URL).
 We used to disallow campaign tracking links such as